maxatome/wifimgr/README.md

 Add some features to [wifimgr-1.11](http://opal.com/freebsd/ports/net-mgmt/wifimgr/):

-- new "Show all Networks" check box to display only visible networks or available+recorded networks (by default displays available+recorded networks);
+- new button "Hide unavailable"/"Show all" button to display only available networks or available+recorded networks (by default displays available+recorded networks);
 - can now order networks by SSID (default), signal strength or channel;
 - `wifimgr` accepts some options: